telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

 ### Determine the Model Property

-The example below demonstrates how to specify the property of the model which is the unique identifier (primary key).
+The following example demonstrates how to specify the property of the model which is the unique identifier (primary key).

 ###### Example